SergeyDavidovich/OMSBlazor/README.md

 Real-time Order Management System
 ------------------------
+# Message
+There will be no more commits in this repo.
+Repo moved [here](https://github.com/BekAllaev/OmsBlazor) Thank you, old friend 🙏

 #### How start your application
 In order to start application you should start `HttpApi.Host` project first, then start `.Blazor` project In order to log in to the system use this default credentials: Login - **admin**, password - **1q2w3E***